 Not all pacemakers are permanent.
-Temporary pacemakers can be used to control certain types of problems.
+Temporary pacemakers can control certain types of problems.
 You may need a temporary pacemaker after a heart attack or heart surgery.
-They can also be used if your heart has been temporarily slowed by a medication overdose.
+You may also need one if a medication overdose temporarily slowed your heart.

-Every medical procedure carries some risks.
-The majority of risks associated with a pacemaker are from the surgical installation.
-They include:
+Every medical procedure has some risks.
+Most risks associated with a pacemaker are a result of the implantation procedure.
+These include:

 - damaged nerves or blood vessels